Note: This post may contain affiliate sales links. Please see my full disclosure policy for details.

 - Dried apricots – The nice thing about dried fruit is they have a rich deep flavor.
 These dried apricots are no different.
-Cut them into small pieces and sprinkle over the salad.
+Cut them into small pieces and sprinkle them over the salad.
 They provide a sweet surprise in every bite.

 Tips to Perfectly Oven Roast Vegetables

-The real star of this Buddha bowl is the oven roasted carrots, cauliflower, purple potatoes.
+The real star of this Buddha bowl is the oven-roasted carrots, cauliflower, purple potatoes.
 When done correctly, the vegetables actually caramelize.
 There are a few tricks to getting the caramelization right.
 It’s just a little bit of extra work and completely worth it!

 Trick One: Pre-heat the oven to 400 degrees.
 The high heat is necessary for the vegetables to caramelize.

 Trick Five: Embrace the char!
-The charing on roasted vegetables tastes so good!
+The charing on roasted vegetables taste so good!
 Even if you can pierce a veggie with a fork (the sign the vegetable is fully cooked), you might want to continue roasting the vegetable until you have charred points (see the cauliflower below).